ExCasts/episodes/ep1-service-coordinator/notes.md

 * Ensures best practices developed over years of Erlang system implementations

-# When should I Use a GenServer?
+# When Should I Use a GenServer?

-Anytime you need to employ an Elixir process and a higher level abstraction (ie.
+Anytime you need to employ a long-lived Elixir process and a higher level abstraction (ie.
-GenEvent, Agent, Task, etc) you should consider using the GenServer behavior
+GenEvent, Agent, Task, etc) you should consider using the GenServer behavior.